Ultimate Fargo Real Estate Investing Guide for 2026

 Economy

 The median household income in Fargo is .
-Statewide, the household median income is , and within the country, it’s .
+The state's citizenry has a median household income of , whereas the US median is .

-The average income per person in Fargo is , compared to the state median of .
-Per capita income in the United States is at .
+The citizenry of Fargo has a per person income of , while the per capita income for the state is .
+Per capita income in the US is reported at .

-The economic portrait of Fargo includes a general poverty rate of .
-The statewide poverty rate is , with the US poverty rate at .
+The economic portrait of Fargo integrates an overall poverty rate of .
+The total poverty rate throughout the state is , and the nation's number stands at .

 Economy Quick Stats